Web Design Proposal Examples to Get Clients (+Templates)

 This website development proposal is similar to the previous one but is specifically designed for WordPress websites.

-While tech-savvy folks might handle setting up a WordPress site on their own, others find it too complex or want a custom design and prefer to outsource it.
+While tech-savvy folks might handle setting up a WordPress site on their own, others find it too complex or want a custom WordPress design and prefer to outsource it.

 I really liked that this proposal guided me through the whole process and clearly laid out the costs.
 It even included an embedded calendar, so I could easily book a meeting if I had more questions.